johnlumley/jwiXML/QT4Grammars/README.md

             grammar.

 This folder contains iXML grammars for the 'near-current'
-            draft 4.0 versions of the XPath and XQuery grammars.
-These are derived programmatically (with a modicum of automated patching) directly from the grammar definitions used to generate the specification grammars [XPath
+            draft 4.0 versions of the XPath and XQuery grammars, as well as the variants for XSLT patterns, and XQuery Update and Fulltext..
+These are derived programmatically
+            (with a modicum of automated patching) directly from the grammar definitions used to generate the specification grammars [XPath
                EBNF](https://qt4cg.org/specifications/xquery-40/xpath-40.html#id-grammar) and [XQuery